 “From becoming a certified viking in Iceland to blackwater rafting in New Zealand, Lauren always seeks out the most offbeat adventures and experiences wherever she goes and believes travel is the best education you can give yourself.”

 “My name is Morgan Oliver-Allen.
 I am 28 years old born and raised in California.
 I am currently based in LA, but you can usually find me all over the world on a new adventure!
 I take photos, shoot videos, jump out of planes, and everything inbetween!”

 “We don’t know too much about Daniel but he is based in Stockholm and is creating truly amazing content.
 Inspring us to head to the mountains.”

 “My true passion was found the day I picked up my first camera in early 2015 and I haven’t been able to put it down since.

-I very quickly became consumed with the art of photography, this was a welcome obsession that has enabled me to leave my life as a Pharmacist behind and pursue a profession that truely inspires me.
+I very quickly became consumed with the art of photography, this was a welcome obsession that has enabled me to leave my life as a Pharmacist behind and pursue a profession that truly inspires me.

 I adore softly lit scenes, natural laughter and a pop of colour.
 With a camera in hand, my aim is to capture images that convey not only deep emotion but also those that inspire a little bit of magic.”

-“<I love what I do> because it allows me to live the life I could only read about before – meeting people I would have never met otherwise, seeing and recording the places I would have never travelled to otherwise
+“Because it allows me to live the life I could only read about before – meeting people I would have never met otherwise, seeing and recording the places I would have never travelled to otherwise

 Make an effort and if you don’t have time to travel far – travel around your own city, in your own country.
 Close or far, choose a destination, plan a few days and then just let it go, go with the flow and adapt to the circumstances – you will see and experience much more.
 The best thing about travel is the experiences you get.”